 A ministry official said, “Centre is seized of the matter and has sought a report from Punjab on the issue.
 Necessary action will be taken against all criminal elements — be it within the country or outside — for creating disturbance.”

 On Tuesday, Punjab Police had claimed that the two brothers arrested on suspicion of involvement in the alleged desecration were getting instructions and funding from handlers in Australia and Dubai.
 Jaswinder Singh and Rupinder Singh were arrested for the incident that took place in Faridkot’s Bargari village.

-- Punjab plans life term for desecration of religious texts
+- Punjab Assembly session: Bill proposing life term for desecration of holy books gets nod

 - Guru Granth Sahib desecration cases: Year on, Punjab withdraws bill

 Police also said that phone calls of the brothers were traced to people in Australia and Dubai, and a special investigation team was looking into this aspect.